Autopurge CDN cache for Ghost blogs (Cloudflare and Bunny CDN)

 Conclusion

 I hope you were able to follow the steps easily, I tried to simplify the process.
 If you face any issues comment down below and let me know.
 I would try to answer as soon as possible.
 You you find this post helpful consider subscribing for free, share it.
-Thank You for visiting The TechWeirdo.
-Have a nice day.
+Thank You for reading The TechWeirdo.